-If Hawaii isn’t already on your travel bucket list, it should be!
+If Hawaii isn’t one of your dream destinations, it definitely needs to be on the list!
 With so many incredible places to visit in Hawaii, this list will make you want to book your plane tickets ASAP.
 We’re sharing some of the best things to do in Hawaii you don’t want to miss on your trip.

 With amazing attractions, gorgeous beaches, historical sites, and unbelievable National Parks, Hawaii is one of the most beautiful places in the world.
 Whether you are heading to Hawaii on your honeymoon, with your family, or traveling solo, there’s something on this list for everyone.

 10 Amazing Things to See in Hawaii

 1. Diamond Head

 One of the most iconic backdrops on Oahu is Diamond Head.
 The best view of this mountain is from Waikiki Beach.
 Perhaps the better view is from the top of Diamond Head.
 The best way to do reach the summit is waking up early and hiking.